akshaykalia-chd/DVS_Automation/README.md

 However, you are still left with mammoth task of adding the host to Distributed switch and Mapping the VMs to Distributed PortGroups

-**This script makes use of Auto assign vmnic to DVS uplink.
-Due to this there is no way to specify vmnic to uplink mapping.
+**DVS_OPs-V1.ps1 makes use of Auto assign vmnic to DVS uplink.
+Due to this there is _no way to specify vmnic to uplink mapping_.
 Hence, do not use in an environment where vmnic to uplink mapping is required to be a constant.**

+**_To specify vmnic to uplink mapping_ use DVS_OPs-V2.ps1**

-**Do not use the script without testing it in your Test/Dev environment**
+**Do not use the scripts without testing it in your Test/Dev environment**

 **More details at:**